Cannabis Root Arched Out of Soil

 Protecting Roots from Pests and Diseases

 Exposed roots are at a higher risk of pest infestations and diseases.
-Soil-dwelling pests can quickly damage exposed roots, leading to severe plant health issues.
+They are also a great source of food for various animals.
+If roots are exposed, it is much easier for them to be gnawed on or attacked by rodents, birds, and other pests.
+Soil-dwelling pests can also quickly damage exposed roots, leading to severe plant health issues.

 FAQ Section